gajus/eslint-plugin-jsdoc/README.md

 <a name="eslint-plugin-jsdoc-rules-tag-lines-options-39"></a>
 #### Options

-The first option is a single string set to "always" or "never" (defaults to "never").
+The first option is a single string set to "always", "never", or "any" (defaults to "never").

+"any" is only useful with `tags` (allowing non-enforcement of lines except for particular tags).

 The second option is an object with the following optional properties.